Converg3nce/matic-docs/docs/newbies/conf-custom-tokens-metamask.md

 **Configuring `Matic TEST` tokens to Metamask**

-You will also need to configure the `TEST` tokens to Matic’s Testnet for visualization if you are following the introductory Matic.js tutorial.
-To add the `TEST` Token to Metamask, you can follow the same process as mentioned earlier.
+You will also need to configure the `TEST` tokens to Matic’s Testnet for visualization if you are following the introductory Matic.js tutorial. **Switch the network on Metamask to point to the Matic testnet - https://testnet.matic.network **.
+On Metamask, this will be shown as `Private Network`.

 The corresponding `TEST` token address on Matic testnet is `0x343461c74133E3fA476Dbbc614a87473270a226c`.
 Note that this token contract address is different from that of Kovan - since this is the `TEST` token on the Matic Network.
 A detailed, screen-by-screen guide to add custom tokens is shown here: